chende008/react-native-easy-app/README.en-US.md

   * 1.7.18 HttpConfig adds the initNetworkExceptionFunc method, through the @react-native-community/netinfo instance object specified by the user, the corresponding callback processing is done according to the current network status when requesting
   * 1.7.19 XFlatList merges renderPreEmptyViewFunc into renderEmptyViewFunc method, removes XText’s default support for allowFontScaling
   * 1.7.20 Fix the bug that the judgment condition of the screen adaptation method validReferSize is wrong
+  * 1.7.21 Removed unnecessary data type conversion implementation when XStorage reads data from persistence to memory